 “Viva Chile!”
-We watched with awe, soaring hearts, and huge appreciation for the rescuers when the first miners emerged from their rescue capsule.
-We held off posting or celebrating project success until all the miners—and their rescuers—were safely above ground.
+In the Chilean Mining Rescue, we watched with awe, and huge appreciation for the rescuers when the first miners emerged from their rescue capsule.
+We held off posting or celebrating success until all the miners—and their rescuers—were safely above ground.
 Now, we’ll study the backstories about the after-effects of 69 days underground.
 And, we can reflect on the magnificent Project Management performances of each participant in this most-watched rescue.

 Just look at the many heroes, talented team members, inspiring leaders and willing families and pride-full citizens.
 They were all focused on one objective: Get our miners out safely.
 And it appears our entire World is the stakeholder group.
 Reports continue to surface that this is one of the most-watched web-broadcasted events in history.
 This showed leaders and team members working in synch to successfully manage one of the most-important projects in recent history.
 Ironically, IPMA has been working to certify competent Project Managers and Senior Project Managers in Chile.
 Here is a great opportunity to identify Chile’s own clearly competent and performing end-to-end project managers.
 Most of the rescue team leaders could probably qualify for Senior Project Manager certification, demonstrating mastery in complex projects.

 Was The Chilean Mining Rescue A Project?

 But was this a project?
 Two answers: Yes, of course it was, because the team changed the path of fate, inertia, and the status quo.
 That feat is what the practice of competent project management brings to society.
 And no, not just a project, it was an entire complex program, consisting of many projects.
 Some of the projects were relatively simple, such as providing sufficient electrical power at this remote site.
 And some very complex.
 All the projects worked together to achieve the program goal: Get our miners out safely.